klackerman00/miniGNI_plus/README.md

 # Base Station
 The base station can be made in accordance with the original base station found in [this document](https://github.com/nugentlab/miniGNI/blob/master/miniGNI_Assembly/DocumentingAssembly.docx) on the original miniGNI page.
 Ensure that the frequency set on your miniGNI+ and the matching base station are the same!

+# Arduino IDE Software Upload
+We're currently on the V2 of the miniGNI+!
+Please use this updated source code that accounts for the change in relative humidity sensor from the original analog sensor to the new I2C sensor.
+Both code for the miniGNI and miniGNI base station are provided.

+We utilized some outdated versions of specific libraries (which we provide below).
+We cannot guarantee that these will work with updated libraries.

+### Libraries in use and version numbers:
+- Ethernet by Various (2.0.0)
+- Firmata by Firmata (2.5.8)
+- Keyboard by Arduino (1.0.2)
+- LiquidCrystal by Arduino, Adafruit (1.0.7)
+- Mouse by Arduino (1.0.1)
+- SD by Arduino, SparkFun (1.2.4)
+- Servo by Michael (1.1.7)
+- Stepper by Arduino (1.1.3)
+- Temboo by Temboo (1.2.1)
+- Adafruit AHTX0 by Adafruit (2.0.5)
+- Adafruit BNO055 by Adafruit (1.4.3)
+- Adafruit BusIO by Adafruit (1.7.2)
+- Adafruit Circuit Playground by Adafruit (1.10.4)
+- Adafruit GFX Library by Adafruit (1.10.6)
+- Adafruit ILI9341 by Adafruit (1.5.6)
+- Adafruit MPL3115A2 by Adafruit (1.2.1)
+- Adafruit STMPE610 by Adafruit (1.1.3)
+- Adafruit TouchScreen by Adafruit (1.1.1)
+- Adafruit Unified Sensor by Adafruit (1.1.4)
+- DHT sensor Library by Adafruit (1.4.1)
+- FIR filter by Leeman Geophysical LLC by Adafruit (0.1.1)
+- RF24 by TMRh20 (1.3.11)
+- RTClib by Adafruit (1.12.5)
+- RadioHead by Mike McCauley (1.112)
+- TinyWireM by Adafruit (1.1.0)
+- Bridge by Arduino (1.7.0)
+- Esplora by Arduino (1.0.4)
+- GSM by Arduino (1.0.6)
+- Robot Control by Arduino (1.0.4)
+- Robot IR Remote by Arduino (2.0.0)
+- Robot Motor by Arduino (1.0.3)
+- SpacebrewYun by Julio Terra (1.0.2)
+- TFT by Arduino, Adafruit (1.0.6)
+- WiFI by Arduino (1.2.7)